-Many different examples of negligence and recklessness can lead to wrongful deaths in Las Vegas, Nevada.
+Many different examples of negligence and recklessness can lead to unjust deaths in Las Vegas, Nevada.
 The six most common situations that result in a wrongful death victim are as follows:

 If you have a loved one that was victim to wrongful death by the negligence of someone else, we understand what a painful and troubling situation that you are in.
-The Las Vegas personal injury lawyer team at Koch & Brim, LLP can help you and your family members seek compensation for financial losses, give you legal advice, as well as help ease the pain & suffering.
-Contact us at our Las Vegas offices for a free consultation with our legal team about your case today!
-702-451-3900.
+The personal injury lawyer team at Koch & Brim, LLP can help you and your family members seek compensation for financial losses, give you legal advice, as well as help ease the pain & suffering.
+Contact us at our Las Vegas offices for a free initial consultation with our legal team about your case today!
+(702) 410-6034.

 Including but not limited to: